Hire a Fractional CMO in 2025: Key Considerations & Clear Steps

 • Cultural Fit: Even though they’re not there full-time, it’s crucial for your Fractional CMO to fit your team.
 Questions like “How do you collaborate with in-house teams?” reveal how they’ll integrate with your team.

 • Flexibility and Availability: Given the nature of the role, it’s important to understand their availability.
 In this case, you can ask, “How do you manage your time between multiple clients, and how will you prioritize our needs?”
-This will help set expectations and ensure they have the bandwidth to focus on your business.
+This will help set expectations and ensure they have the bandwidth to focus on your company.

 • Success Metrics: Finally, discuss how they measure success.
 “What key KPIs do you typically track to ensure the marketing strategy is on the right path?”
 Their answer will give you insight into how results-oriented they are.